carissalow/rapids/docs/setup/installation.md

         docker pull moshiresearch/rapids:latest
         ```

+        !!! note
+            On M1 and M2 chip Macs, you may need to use the following command to pull the RAPIDS container:
+            `docker pull --platform linux/x86_64 moshiresearch/rapids:latest`

     3. Run RAPIDS\' container (after this step is done you should see a
         prompt in the main RAPIDS folder with its python environment active)